ChristopherDavisUCI/UCI-Math-10-W22/_sources/Proj/ExtraTopics.md

 ## pandas groupby

-A very useful tool in Math 10, which unfortunately we did not cover this quarter, is `groupby`, which gives a way to break a DataFrame up into different groups.
+A very useful tool in pandas, which unfortunately we did not cover this quarter, is `groupby`, which gives a way to break a DataFrame up into different groups.
 Here are examples from the pandas [user guide](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html).

 ## pandas styler